bast/talk-complexity/talk.md

 - Always read/write on the outside and pass data
 - Do not read/write deep down inside the code
 - Keep the inside of your code pure/stateless
-- Move all the state "up" to the caller
+- Move all the state to the outside of your code
 - Keep the stateful outside shell thin
 - Unit test the inside
 - Regression test the shell